Covid 19 Delta outbreak: Government releases tranche of documents - NZ Herald

 The 12 per cent of people who said we were going in the wrong direction were most likely to be self-employed or thought they were not being told all they needed to know.

-They were concerned about the vaccine and about borders opening,12 percent were not sure.
+They were concerned about the vaccine and about borders opening, 12 per cent were not sure.

 Most people surveyed were positive about the future but there was a group who felt their life was worse than before Covid.

-These people are most likely to be 55 years+ and self employed or seeking work.
+These people are most likely to be 55 years+ and self-employed or seeking work.

-Only nine per cent of New Zealanders believe that getting the country vaccinated will return life to how it was pre Covid-19.
+Only 9 per cent of New Zealanders believe that getting the country vaccinated will return life to how it was pre-Covid-19.

-36 percent expected to continue to undertake health behaviours.
+36 per cent expected to continue to undertake health behaviours.

-47 percent expected there to be some differences in day to day life compared to pre-Covid-19.
+47 per cent expected there to be some differences in day to day life compared to pre-Covid-19.